huggingface/evaluate/measurements/text_duplicates/README.md

 - measurement
 ---

-# Measurement Card for Duplicates
+# Measurement Card for Text Duplicates

 ## Measurement Description

-The `duplicates` measurement returns the fraction of duplicated strings in the input data.
+The `text_duplicates` measurement returns the fraction of duplicated strings in the input data.

 ## How to Use